Zlatan10x/pythonbasic/README.md

 # pythonbasic
-Learn python -  full course practices , can be used as a begginer to learn few basics .
+Learn python -  full course practices , can be used as a begginer to learn basics .